ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-overlays-single-site.md

 {{site.data.keyword.attribute-definition-list}}

 # Architecture pattern for single site NSX-T topologies
 {: #arch-pattern-overlays-single-site}

-{{site.data.keyword.vmwaresolutions_full}} Dedicated instances offer a standard VMware NSX-T™ topology with a single NSX-T edge cluster, which includes a single Tier-0 (T0) and Tier-1 (T1) Gateways.
+VMware vCenter Server® instances offer a standard VMware NSX-T™ topology with a single NSX-T edge cluster, which includes Tier-0 (T0) and Tier-1 (T1) Gateways.
 You have several options to build and customize the overlay topology.
 You can provision new NSX-T edge clusters and deploy new Tier-0 (T0) and Tier-1 (T1) Gateways.

 This pattern provides a few examples on how these topologies can be customized for your needs.

 ## Single-site – single tenant
 {: #arch-pattern-overlays-single-site-single-site-st}

 Single-site – single tenant is the most common use case and network deployment pattern.
 The vCenter Server automation deploys an example topology by following this model, which includes single Tier-0 and Tier-1 Gateways and a few NSX-T overlay segments as a starting point.
-This topology is highly scalable and easily to automate.
+This topology is highly scalable and easy to automate.

 The following diagram shows an example of a customer deployment that uses the standard topology, when the segments are attached to the Tier-1 Gateway.
 You can add more segments to the existing Tier-1 Gateway or more Tier-1 Gateways on the same NSX-T edge clusters, if needed.